CS-SI/SafeScale/README.md

 ## Contributing

-We are strongly interessted by new contributions.
+We are strongly interested by new contributions.

 If you wish to contribute you can [fork the project](https://help.github.com/forking/), make your changes, commit to your repository, and then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 The development team can then review your contribution and commit it upstream as appropriate.